kplattret/kevinplattret.com/work.md

 Every career starts somewhere and mine did at [Top Left Design](https://topleftdesign.com), a web design studio based in the heart of Soho in London, UK.

-As an intern first and then one of the very first in-house web developers, I worked alongside a team of talented designers to create bespoke websites for a large variety of clients.
+As an intern first and then as one of the very first in-house web developers, I worked alongside a team of talented designers to create bespoke websites for a large variety of clients.

 There I learned about the WordPress content management system in great depth, and how to translate a